Star CBM Screening Windows and Benchmarks

 * Recommended screening measure for the grade and subject.
 For Passage Oral Reading, only passages at the student's grade have benchmarks.

 On the CBM Assessments tab in the Star Record Book, when benchmarks are available for a student's score, the background color shows which benchmark category the score falls into.
-Note: For Rapid Color Naming and Rapid Picture Naming assessments, there are two benchmark categories: At/Above Benchmark (green) and At Risk (red).

 Green: At/Above Benchmark